readthedocs/readthedocs.org/docs/user/intro/mkdocs.rst

 Quick start
 -----------

-- If you have an existing Mkdocs project you want to host on Read the Docs, check out our :doc:`/intro/import-guide` guide.
+- If you have an existing Material for MkDocs project you want to host on Read the Docs, check out our :doc:`/intro/import-guide` guide.

-- If you're new to Mkdocs, check out the official `Getting started with MkDocs`_ guide.
+- If you're new to Material for MkDocs, check out the official `Getting started with Material for MkDocs`_ guide.

-.. _Getting started with MkDocs: https://www.mkdocs.org/getting-started/
+.. _Getting started with Material for MkDocs: https://squidfunk.github.io/mkdocs-material/getting-started/

-Configuring Mkdocs and Read the Docs addons
+Configuring MkDocs and Read the Docs addons
 -------------------------------------------

-To get the best integration with Read the Docs, you need to make the following configuration changes to your Mkdocs config:
+To get the best integration with Read the Docs, you need to make the following configuration changes to your Material for MkDocs config:

 #.
 Set the site URL using a :doc:`Read the Docs environment variable </reference/environment-variables>`: